anacierdem/simpleFastProxy/README.md

     var myProxy = new proxy.Proxy(mainRuleList);

 Each item in the array can have a "match" field that will match a request specific to that rule item.
 Multiple matches are ORed.
-The

     {
         //Optional match property